English name: Yellow-bellied Water Snake (aka: “Plumbeous Water Snake” or “Rice Paddy Snake”)

-Place in the ecosystem: Feeds on fish and frogs.
-Eaten by larger snakes, large fish, monitors, and wading birds.
+Place in the ecosystem: Feeds on fish, frogs and tadpoles.
+Eaten by larger snakes, large fish, monitors, civets, and wading birds.

 Danger to humans: The Yellow-bellied Water Snake will aggressively strike when cornered on land, but its small size keeps it from being able to inflict much damage.
 While it is a rear-fanged snake with some venom, the venom has a limited effect on humans, possibly leading to some swelling in the worst cases.

 Conservation status and threats: No known conservation issues.
 This is a common species in Thailand, though its population in Taiwan is endangered.